othmanKisha/In-Door-Face-Mask-Inspector/README.md

     SMTP_SERVER=<The mail server, it is smtp.gmail.com when you use gmail, you can search the other mail servers>
     ```
 ## Usage
-- after cloning the repo, go to the project directory:
+- make sure you are in the project directory:

     ```bash
     cd In-Door-Face-Mask-Inspector